Aidan-McNay/vga-ascii/README.md

 );
 ```

-The module runs on a high-speed clock (assumed to be 50MHz for our target
-FPGAs), as well as a 25MHz clock for the VGA display.
+The module runs on a 25MHz clock for the VGA display.
 The character
 display takes in characters on the ASCII Interface, and manipulates the
 VGA Interface to display a scrolling text display of the provided ASCII
 characters, as though they were typed on a keyboard.
 Each character is